Preston curve: Implications

-The fact that the relationship between income and health is concave indicates that a transfer of income from the rich to the poor would increase the average health of a society.
-However, this policy prescription will have this effect only if the relationship between income and health is causal – i.e. if higher income causes longer life expectancy (see below).
+The fact that the relationship between income and health is concave indicate that a transfer of income from the rich to the poor might increase the average health of a society.
+This policy prescription will have this effect only if the relationship between income and health is causal – i.e. if higher income causes longer life expectancy (see below).
 If the relationship is driven by other factors, if it is spurious, or if it is in fact health that leads to higher income, then this policy outcome will no longer be true.

 The existence of the Preston curve has been used by Lant Pritchett and Larry Summers to argue that poor countries should focus on economic growth, and that health improvements will come about spontaneously as a result of increases in income.
 According to these authors, in 1990 better economic performance could have prevented more than half a million child deaths worldwide.
 However, the upward shifts of the Preston curve still imply that the main portion of gains in life expectancy has come about as a result of improved health technology rather than just increases in per capita income.
 Preston did, however, acknowledge that in the poorest countries economic growth may be necessary for improvements in health, as even the most inexpensive technologies have a cost of adoption that poor countries may not be able to afford.

 Preston's work has also contributed to the broadening of the definition of economic development.
 Gary Becker et al. have included longevity in a more general welfare measure and have illustrated that increases in life expectancy have made up a large portion of increases in overall global welfare since the 1960s.
 In the same work, Becker et al. also found that while cross-country incomes have diverged, the distribution of health has converged.